 1. Just because you are charged with an Operating While Intoxicated offense does not mean that you need to be convicted of one.

 OWI cases can be some of the most challenging and technical cases in the Wisconsin Criminal Justice System.
-But a skilled and successful drunk driving defense firm should be able to rapidly assess the strengths and weaknesses in the government’s case against you and to give you honest answers about where you stand.
-Keep in mind that it does not matter if this is your first offense with a clean record or if this is your 5th offense and you have made a few mistakes in the past.
+But a skilled and successful drunk driving defense firm should be able to rapidly assess the strengths and weaknesses in the government’s case against you and give you honest answers about where you stand.
+It does not matter if this is your first offense with a clean record or if this is your 5th offense.
 OWI cases always come down to the facts and the law.
-Just because you may be a good person, which you probably are, do not expect the government to give you a break or pass on those grounds alone.
-Instead, your case will need to be thoroughly analyzed and scrutinized before an attack plan can be put into place.
-Contact an experienced drunk driving defense firm today to schedule your free case review.
+Just because you may be a good person, do not expect the government to give you a break on those grounds alone.
+Your case will need to be thoroughly reviewed before a plan for your defense can be put in place.
+The best way to start is by contacting an experienced drunk driving defense firm for a free case review.

 2. These are not the only sentencing guidelines that you are facing.

 Many district attorneys’ offices in Wisconsin also have their own OWI sentencing guidelines.
-These are usually unique to every county, and they are often different than the juridical sentencing guidelines.
+These are usually unique to every county, and they are often different than the judicial sentencing guidelines.
 Remember: the sentencing guidelines for the judicial districts are what the judge looks at.
 The district attorney’s offices focus on their own sentencing guidelines, which are usually harsher than what the judges use.
-While the district attorney’s office sentencing guidelines are rarely public information, one can usually get a good idea of what they are facing based on the judicial guidelines alone.
+While the district attorney’s office sentencing guidelines are rarely public information, you can usually get a good idea of what you are facing based on the judicial guidelines alone.

 3. This is extremely important!
-A 50-day jail sentence may be completely different than a 50-day jail sentence in another county.
+A 50-day jail sentence in your country may be completely different in another county.

 What does that mean?
-Many counties authorize their jails to use a procedure called electronic monitoring.
-An electronic monitoring program allows people who typically have an operating while intoxicated with no violent convictions in their past to be released, sometimes very shortly after they are turned over to the jail following a conviction, to the electronic monitoring program.
-This means that they will be able to serve their sentence while still going to work from their home.
-Many counties do not have any kind of electronic monitoring program, which means if you are convicted on a criminal OWI offense, you will most likely end up serving your sentence in Huber, which is a form of jail which allows for work release during the day but you must return on evenings and weekends.
-Both Huber and the electronic monitoring program have fees that the defendant is liable to pay for.
+Many counties authorize their jails to use electronic monitoring.
+An electronic monitoring program allows people who have an operating while intoxicated charge with no violent convictions in their past to be released, sometimes very shortly after they are turned over to the jail following a conviction, to the electronic monitoring program.
+They will be able to go to work and live at home, but their whereabouts will be monitored electronically.
+Many counties do not have any kind of electronic monitoring program, which means if you are convicted on a criminal OWI offense you will most likely end up serving your sentence in Huber, which is a form of jail that allows for work release during the day but requires you to return to the Huber residence hall on evenings and weekends.
+Both Huber and the electronic monitoring program have fees the defendant has to pay.

-Also, both Huber and electronic monitoring are considered under the law to be privileges.
-In other words, there is no guarantee that just because the county you are in has these programs that the jail will assign you to them.
-This can be extremely frustrating because until you have actually been convicted and sentenced on your offense and begun serving that sentence, there is no guarantee whether you will be serving it in regular jail, Huber, or at home with electronic monitoring.
-Furthermore, even if a person starts their sentence on one form of incarceration that can always be changed at some point by the jail.
-This is where retaining an experienced Waukesha drunk driving defense attorney can assist you on determining what might happen in your case in your county.
+Both Huber and electronic monitoring are considered under the law to be privileges.
+In other words, there is no guarantee that just because the county you are in has these programs the jail will assign you to them.
+This can be extremely frustrating because until you have actually been convicted and sentenced on your offense and begun serving your sentence, there is no guarantee you will be serving it in regular jail, Huber, or at home with electronic monitoring.
+Furthermore, even if you start your sentence on one form of incarceration it can always be changed at some point by the jail.
+This is where retaining an experienced Waukesha drunk driving defense attorney can assist you on determining the most likely outcome in your case in your county.

 • 2nd Judicial District (Racine, Walworth, Kenosha)